juliuste/vbb-change-positions/station-ids.md

 As you might know, every VBB station has its own unique station ID, and you'll need to know your station's ID in order to add it to the dataset.

-Fortunately, for all the people that have `node.js` installed, [@derhuerst](https://github.com/derhuerst) wrote a command line tool just for that.
+Fortunately, for everyone who has [Node.js](https://nodejs.org/en/) installed, [@derhuerst](https://github.com/derhuerst) wrote a command line tool just for that.

 ```shell
 npm install -g vbb-stations-cli